 2. Language Learning

-Language teachers can utilize interactive panels for activities like vocabulary games, pronunciation practice, and collaborative writing exercises.
+Language teachers can utilize digital boards for activities like vocabulary games, pronunciation practice, and collaborative writing exercises.
 Real-time translation tools can also help in teaching foreign languages.

 3. Art and Design

-For creative subjects like art and design, students can use digital drawing tools and design software directly on the panel.
+For creative subjects like art and design, students can use digital drawing tools and design software directly on the board.
 This fosters creativity and allows for immediate feedback from teachers.

 4. History and Geography